LindenLaboratory/Borealis/README.md

 - Instruction encryption & formatting is done with the **Eos*** Protocol

 ### Choir
-- The _Choir_ is the final type of device making up the network
+- The _Choir_ is the second type of device making up the network
 - There will usually be more than one _Choir_ device on the network
 - _Choir_ devices have two modes:
     - **HID Mode**